allcloud-io/TrustStack-Data-Perimeter-Security-Packages/apps/security-packages/lib/security-packages/lambda/vpc-security/README.md

 AWS Lambda allows associating AWS Lambda functions with either an AWS managed network or a customer managed VPC.
 Running Lambda functions outside of a VPC can create security risks by potentially exposing functions to unauthorized network access or allowing Lambda functions to exfiltrate data to untrusted networks.

-This security package helps implement the AWS data perimeter by ensuring Lambda functions are deployed only within approved customer-managed VPCs with proper network controls.
+This security package helps implement AWS data perimeter controls by ensuring Lambda functions are deployed only within approved customer-managed VPCs with proper network controls.

 ## Security Controls